learn-co-students/python-for-loops-lab-ds-apply-000/README.md

  'Iguazu Falls']
 ```

-Your task is to assign the variable `names_and_ranks` equal to a list, with each element equal to the city name and it's corresponding rank.
+Your task is to assign the variable `names_and_ranks` to a list, with each element equal to the city name and it's corresponding rank.
 For example, the first element would be, `"1.
 Buenos Aires"` and the second would be `"2.
 Toronto"`.
-Use a `for` loop, `city_indices` and `city_names` to accomplish this.
+Use a `for` loop and the lists `city_indices` and `city_names` to accomplish this.

 ```python